 - It is designed to fit in a standard 5-gallon dual purpose bucket for ease of storage or transport.

-- It uses standard commercially available 10-inch and 7-inch filters (filters can be tailored to specific contaminant needing removal).
+- It uses standard commercially available 10-inch filters (filters can be tailored to specific contaminant needing removal).

-- It provides two-stage filtration for effective removal of most common contaminants including:
+- It provides two-stage filtration for effective removal of most common water borne contaminants.

 - A small 12-volt battery (optional) that is rated a minimum of 7 to 10 Amp hour can be used to power the PortaWell.
 A 30-to-50-watt solar panel (optional) can be used to recharge the battery or extend the battery pumping time.

 - It effortlessly provides up to 1 gallon per minute flow rate allowing a larger volume of water to be processed than alternative gravity fed or mechanically pumped systems.